Stephen Hughes (footballer, born 1982): Return to Motherwell

 After leaving Norwich, Hughes became a free agent, but failed to find a club in the first few months.
 On 16 November 2011, Hughes re-joined Motherwell until 3 January 2012 after a successful trial.
 Hughes started the match against Hibernian on 2 December 2011, but this match was abandoned at half-time due to a floodlight fire, and was therefore a void match, so his second debut for the club came as a substitute in a 3–0 win away to St Johnstone the following week.
 Hughes left the club at the end of his deal, after the club decided not to offer him an extension.
 He made four appearances in his second spell at Fir Park.

 Aberdeen

 After a short trial, Hughes signed for Aberdeen on 27 January 2012.
 He was released from his contract on 7 June 2013.

 East Fife

 On 10 October 2013, Hughes signed for Scottish League One side East Fife.
 Hughes made 9 league appearances for East Fife, scoring one goal.

 Dundee

 Having completed a short-term contract with East Fife, Hughes signed for Scottish Championship club Dundee in January 2014.
 His Dundee career was short lived where he played only the first 45 minutes away to Falkirk where after a poor performance was substituted at half time.
 He never again played for Dundee.

 East Fife (loan)

-After making one appearance for Dundee, Hughes rejoined East Fife on loan after being told he was not part of the new managerPaul Hartley's plans.
+After making one appearance for Dundee, Hughes rejoined East Fife on loan after being told he was not part of the new manager Paul Hartley's plans.